Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Numerical Results

 \subsubsection{Network Stability Region}

 Fig. \ref{fig:stability_w_pa} shows the network stability regions attained by the algorithms.
 We find that: the designed power allocation policy \eqref{eq:mec_solution} boosts the stability region ($\approx 580$ Mbps), compared to {\em uniform} power allocation ($\approx 430$ Mbps, as shown in Fig. \ref{fig:stability_wo_pa}).
-Another observation is: compared to DCNC (which attains the {\em unicast} stability region $\approx 210$ Mbps), the multicast framework enlarges the stability region by a factor of $2.76$, which is bounded by the destination set size $D = 3$, validating Proposition \ref{prop:enlarged}.
+Another observation is: compared to DCNC (which attains the {\em unicast} stability region $\approx 210$ Mbps), in the studied setting (with $D = 3$ destinations), the multicast framework enlarges the stability region by a factor of $2.76$, which is bounded by $D$, validating Proposition \ref{prop:enlarged}.
 Finally, the performance loss of GDCNC-R is marginal ($\approx 2\%$) compared to GDCNC, which, together with the results shown in Fig. \ref{fig:stability_wo_pa}, validates its competitive throughput performance.